apache/calcite/site/_docs/howto.md

 ## Running tests

-The test suite will run by default when you build, unless you specify `-DskipTests`:
+The test suite will run by default when you build, unless you specify `-DskipTests`.

-Note: During development, you should include `-DskipDockerCheck`, because the docker check checks to see if the dockerfile includes the correct version, which will fail unless you are making a release of Avatica.

 ### Running tests in your environment

 {% highlight bash %}
-$ ./mvnw clean verify -Dcheckstyle.skip -DskipDockerCheck
+$ ./mvnw clean verify -Dcheckstyle.skip
 {% endhighlight %}

 By default, invoking the `verify` Maven lifecycle phase will also cause checkstyle